kristopherjohnson/bitsybasic/README.md

 ## Code Organization

-- `finchbasic/` - source for `finchbasic` command-line tool
+- `finchbasic/` - source for `finchbasic` executable
    - `main.swift` - main entry point for the command-line tool
 - `finchlib/` - source for `finchbasic` executable and `finchlib` framework
    - `Interpreter.swift` - defines the `Interpreter` class
    - `syntax.swift` - defines the parse-tree data structures
    - `char.swift` - ASCII character constants and functions for converting between String and arrays of ASCII/UTF8 characters
    - `util.swift` - miscellaneous
-- `finchlibTests/` - unit tests
+- `finchlibTests/` - unit tests that exercise `finchlib`

 ## To-Do

-- Implement `INPUT`
-- Reject input lines that have invalid trailing characters (currently the parser just stops when it is happy with a complete statement, and ignores anything else on the line)
+- Reject input lines that have invalid trailing characters.
+(Currently the parser just stops when it is happy with a complete statement, and ignores anything else on the line.)
-- Support `;` separators for `PRINT`
+- Support `;` separators for `PRINT`, allowing consecutive values to be printed with no intervening whitespace.
-- Support trailing separator for `PRINT`
+- Support trailing separator for `PRINT`, suppressing output of the end-of-line character.
 - `RND()` function
-- Command-line options to load files, redirect output, suppress prompts, etc.
+- Command-line options to load files, send output to a log, suppress prompts, etc.
 - `TRON`/`TROFF`
-- Graphics functions?
-Turtle graphics?